 Erika Nelson is an artist, educator and one of America’s foremost experts and speakers on the World’s Largest Things.
 In addition to traveling to communities with her own unique traveling museum, Erika Nelson is a consultant to cities and Chambers of Commerce seeking to create their own “World’s Largest Thing” or roadside attraction to increase tourism, marketing and economic development for their community.

-When not on the road, Erika and the “World’s Largest Collection of The World’s Smallest Versions of The World’s Largest Things” van can be found in her homebase of Lucas, Kansas.
+When not on the road, Erika and the “World’s Largest Collection of The World’s Smallest Versions of The World’s Largest Things” van can be found in Lucas, Kansas.

 Obscura Day location: April 9, 2011.